 I have experience with Continuous deployment, integration and testing systems.
 As well as in installing using and developing them as developing utilities used by them to accommodate technologies and other needs.

 When working with a lot of servers running the same, or near similar stack, a provisioning tool becomes a necessity to efficiently manage provisioning and configuration.
 In a professional capacity I've worked with an existing Puppet stack.
-For personal and professional use I have developed Ansible stacks to provision local and remote machines, leveraging and contributing to community roles as well as developing custom roles and tasks for edge-case scenarios.
+For personal and professional use I have developed various Ansible stacks to provision local and remote machines as well as cloud native resources, leveraging and contributing to community roles as well as developing custom roles and tasks for edge-case scenarios.

 As most people who turned to working with an open-source a CMS, I started out with static content, moving into hacking together an improvised CMS before discovering and exploring the emerging CMS eco system.
 In 2012 I turned from Drupal hobbyist to Support Engineer at Krimson.